A complete guide to

 Home Theater Sectionals

-Another type of seat that comes pre-arranged together in a row, sectionals are more like sofas or chaises where you have quite a bit of room to get comfortable in.
+Another type of seat that comes pre-arranged together in a row, sectionals are more like sofas or chaises20 where you have quite a bit of room to get comfortable in.

-Sectionals do come in initially customizable rows, but if you want to move them around afterward, their bulk and size means that the setup difficult to rearrange.
+Sectionals do come in customizable rows, but if you want to move them around afterward, their bulk and size makes the setup difficult to rearrange.

 And because they are a larger seating unit, sectionals require a decent amount of seating space in your home theater room, so keep that in mind.